denvermadsen/confident-story-point-velocity/README.md

 Stakeholders wish to know when a work item will be completed.
 This function will approximate the number of sprints we require to complete the work.
 This has some caveats--it assumes that

 - the story point total is accurate
   - this is rarely the case.
-Usually some work has not been accounted for, and will increase the scope of work to be done.
+For large workloads it is typical that some work has not been accounted for, and thus the eventual work total will exceed the initial estimate.
 - all team members are contributing toward the work item
   - does not hold if the team's velocity is shared among multiple ongoing epics